dotnet/designs/accepted/2022/simplify-output-paths.md

 - `bin\publish` - Publish output for single targeted project
 - `bin\publish\<TargetFramework>` - Publish output for multi-targeted project

+Note that the publish output paths would only apply when publishing the Release Configuration, which we plan to make the default configuration for `dotnet publish` in .NET 8.

 ## Implementation

 There are currently properties that control whether the TargetFramework and RuntimeIdentifier should be included in the output path: `AppendTargetFrameworkToOutputPath` and `AppendRuntimeIdentifierToOutputPath`.
 Both of these currently default to true.
 We will change the default values as follows: